KL-7: History and development

+It was the first rotor crypto machine, developed under one centralized cryptologic organisation as a standard machine for all parts of the armed forces, and the first cipher machine to use electronics (vacuum tubes), apart from the British ROCKEX, which was developed during World War 2.
+It was also the first cipher machine to use the re-entry (re-flexing, not to be confused with reflector) principle, conceived by Albert W. Small, which re-introduces the encryption output back into the encryption process to re-encipher it again, so that some symbols are ciphered more than once.

-In 1952, the machine was introduced by AFSA's successor, the U.S. National Security Agency, in the US Army, Navy and Air Force.
-In the early 1960s, the AFSAM-7 was renamed TSEC/KL-7, following the new standard crypto nomenclature.
+In 1953, AFSA's successor, the U.S. National Security Agency, introduced the machine in the US Army and Air Force, the FBI and CIA.
+In 1955, the AFSAM-7 was renamed TSEC/KL-7, following the new standard crypto nomenclature.
 It was the most widely used crypto machine in the US armed forces until the mid-1960s and was the first machine capable of supporting large networks that was considered secure against known plaintext attack.
 Some 25,000 machines were in use in the mid-1960s.
-The KL-7 was also used by several NATO countries until 1983.
+From 1956 on, the KL-7 was also introduced to all NATO countries.